 6. Travel is education.

-One of the biggest reasons to travel with your children is that you can easily use travel to teach kids things like geography, language, architecture, art appreciation, and zoology.
+One of the biggest reasons to travel with your children is that you can easily use travel to teach young minds things like geography, language, architecture, art appreciation, and zoology.
 Before you leave for your trip, help your child locate your destination on a map.
 Have them learn three things about the country you are traveling to, as well as how to say "hello" and "thank you."
 While there, have the kids keep journals about where they went, what they saw, who they met, and things they learned.
 Family travel affords children many new learning opportunities.

 7. Traveling with kids forces parents to slow down and travel differently.